Skip to main content

 Acute versus Chronic Metabolic Effects

 The immediate impact of elevated growth hormone levels on insulin sensitivity can appear counterintuitive.
 Acutely, growth hormone tends to induce a state of physiological insulin resistance.
-This effect is mediated by several mechanisms, including the inhibition of pathways in muscle and adipose tissue, and an increase in hepatic glucose production.
-This transient reduction in insulin sensitivity is a known aspect of GH action, designed to ensure glucose availability for tissues like the brain during periods of growth or stress.
+This effect is mediated by several mechanisms, including the inhibition of insulin signaling pathways in muscle and adipose tissue, and an increase in hepatic glucose production.

 Over extended periods, however, the influence of growth hormone secretagogues on insulin sensitivity becomes more nuanced.
 While the acute effects might suggest a negative impact, the long-term metabolic adaptations can be quite different.
-Chronic administration of GHS, leading to sustained but physiological increases in GH and IGF-1, can promote beneficial changes in body composition, such as increased and reduced adiposity.
+Chronic administration of GHS, leading to sustained but physiological increases in GH and IGF-1, can promote beneficial changes in body composition, such as increased lean muscle mass and reduced adiposity.

 These changes, particularly the reduction of visceral fat, are known to improve systemic insulin sensitivity over time.
 The shift in body composition, with a greater proportion of metabolically active muscle tissue, can enhance glucose disposal and overall metabolic health.